This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Planting stock for sweet potato #

-When sourcing planting stock for sweet potato production, and considering they are classified as a perennial, what requirements need to be fulfilled?
-(554) 8 August 2022
+When sourcing planting stock for sweet potato production, and considering they are classified as perennial, what requirements need to be fulfilled?
+(554)

-Sweet potatoes may be perennial in a sub-tropical setting but in the North American climate, sweet potatoes do not produce a crop beyond the first season, are not perennial per 3.54 and shall be considered an annual crop.
-Seedlings would need to be organic.
-Cuttings, if organic are not commercially available per 5.3.2, may be treated with substances listed in PSL Tables 4.2 or 7.3 as per 5.3.1
+Sweet potatoes may be perennial in a sub-tropical setting, but in the North American climate, sweet potatoes do not produce a crop beyond the first season; therefore they are not perennial as per the definition of “perennial crop” in Clause 3, and they shall be considered an annual crop.
+Seedlings would need to be organic as per Clause 5.3.1.
+Non-organic cuttings (planting stock) are permitted if organic cuttings are not commercially available (per Clause 5.3.5), and may be treated with substances listed in CAN/CGSB-32.311 Tables 4.2 or 7.3 as per Clause 5.3.5 c).

 Seed – Buffers #

-Are seeds produced on buffer strips able to be planted in organic fields?
+Can seeds produced on buffer strips be planted in organic fields?
 (17.1)

 Seed – Common #

-Can non-organic common seed be used if organic common seed is not available?
+Can non-organic common seeds be used if organic common seeds are not available?
 (17.2)

 Yes.
-For the purposes of 5.3 a), “common” could be considered a varietal distinction subject to the exceptions to the use of organic seeds.
-See 3.17, definition of “commercially available.”
+“Common” seed could be considered a varietal distinction subject to the exceptions for the use of non-organic seeds and when organic “common” seed is not commercially available as per Clause 5.3.5.
+See the definition of “commercially available” in Clause 3.

 Seeds for green manure crops #